AstarNetwork/astar-docs/docs/quickstart/index.md

 ## Astar account scheme

-Astar is the only smart-contract parachain in the Polkadot ecosystem that supports multi-virtual machines (Wasm and EVM).
-Resultingly, managing multiple types of accounts can be non-trivial.
+Astar is the only smart contract parachain in the Polkadot ecosystem that supports multi-virtual machines (Wasm and EVM).
+Managing multiple types of accounts is complex, and exciting.
 Read more about [Astar's account structure](https://docs.astar.network/docs/user-guides/create-wallet/#astar-accounts) in our documentation.

 ---

 ## Ready?

-If you want to start building WASM based dApps right away we encourage you to check out Swanky Suite - the all-in-one tool for WASM smart contract developers which self-contains a dev node ready to be run locally on your computer.
+If this is your first time writing a Wasm smart contract, you need to set up an environment.
+We encourage you to begin with [Swanky Suite](../wasm/sc-dev/swanky), the tool for Wasm smart contract developers.

-If you are ready for developing on our testnet/mainet please check out following pages:
+Now that you have an environment to build swanky dApps, check out these pages to learn how to connect and interact with our networks:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';